 Abel Selaocoe / Aurora Orchestra / Nicholas Collon (1.3.2025)

-He is accompanied by the Aurora Orchestra, celebrated worldwide not least for its remarkable ability to perform entire symphonies from memory.
+The Aurora Orchestra is celebrated worldwide not least for its remarkable ability to perform entire symphonies from memory.
 While this might seem daunting to some, it is a liberating experience for the London-based ensemble.
 Without the barrier of music stands, the musicians can fully immerse themselves in the music.
 Under the baton of Nicholas Collon, Beethoven’s famous Seventh Symphony transforms into a fresh and intense experience – music that exudes pure joy.

 Performers